dsbowen/hemlock/docs_md/bases.md

 <p class="attr">
     Data this element contributes to the dataframe.
 </p>
-<b>data_rows : <i>int, default=1</i></b>
+<b>rows : <i>int, default=1</i></b>
 <p class="attr">
     Number of rows this data element contributes to the dataframe for its participant.
-Set to <code>-1</code> to indicate that this element's data should appear in every row of its participant's data.
+If negative, this data element will 'fill in' any emtpy rows at the end of the dataframe with its most recent value.
 </p>
 <b>index : <i>int or None, default=None</i></b>
 <p class="attr">